-The surficial geology of the Site is characterized as the Raritan Formation, Upper Cretaceous period and is a part of the coastal plain sediment deposits.
+The surficial geology of the Site is characterized as the Raritan Formation, a part of the coastal plain sediment deposits.
 These deposits are underlain by glacial till and outwash deposits.
 The surficial geology underlying the Site is described as Quaternary till deposits of variable texture.
-The till was generally deposited beneath glacial ice and consists of variable textured material (clay, silt-clay, boulder clay) (Surficial Geologic Map of New York, Lower Hudson Sheet (1989), The State Education Department, University of the State of New York, Compiled by Donald H. Cadwell).
+The till was generally deposited beneath glacial ice and consists of variable textured material (clay, silt-clay, boulder clay) (Cadwell, 1989).